-Center of the lens has a blue tint, which clears up at around f5.6.
-In terms of sharpness, f4 to f8 renders the most detail.
+The center of the lens has a blue tint, which clears up at around f5.6.
+In terms of sharpness, f4 to f8 render the most detail.

 At f11 the lens is still very useable with only some loss in IQ from diffraction.
 By f16 you will see a significant loss in detail and micro-contrast.

 You will see some chromatic aberrations with this lens.
-Nothing serious, but it’s not quite as corrected as some of the modern lenses you see with more complicated designs.
+Nothing serious, but it’s not quite as correct as some of the modern lenses you see with more complicated designs.

 Some vignetting at f2.4, by f4 it clears up.
 By f5.6 it’s almost completely gone.